Jim Carrey black comedy I Love You Phillip Morris may not get a US cinema release because it contains an explicit gay sex scene.

 Ofcom Decision: Breach of Rule 2.3

-could have reasonably been interpreted by listeners as promoting and condoning certain negative stereotypes based on sexual orientation.
-Ofcom considered that the presenter's use of an effeminate and high pitched voice would have promoted these
+Will Young could have reasonably been interpreted by listeners as promoting and condoning certain negative stereotypes based on sexual orientation.
+Ofcom considered that the presenter's use of an effeminate and high pitched voice would have

 We also had regard to the time of broadcast - the weekday breakfast time slot that attracts a young audience, including large numbers of children.
 Ofcom was therefore particularly concerned that the broadcast of this type of material may have the